Grunwald Poznań (football)

-WKS Grunwald Poznań was an association football team as part of the wider sports club.
+WKS Grunwald Poznań was a Polish football team based in Poznań and section of the wider multi-sports club.

 History

 It was the first section to be created upon establishment of the club.
-Having spent the majority of its years in either the regional leagues or the third division, their highlights were reaching the 1st round of the 1966–67 and 1/16th of the 1975-76 Polish Cup losing 0–2 to Zagłębie Wałbrzych and Polonia Bytom respectively.
+Having spent the majority of its years in either the regional leagues or the third division, their highlights were reaching the 1st round of the 1966–67 and 1/16th of the 1975–76 Polish Cup losing 2–0 to Zagłębie Wałbrzych and Polonia Bytom respectively.
 After relegation from the third tier in 1985 the section was disbanded.

 Notable players

 Its most notable players were Walenty Czarnecki and Remigiusz Marchlewicz.